JeanExtreme002/FlightRadarAPI/docs/projects.md

 description: Nice projects that use FlightRadarAPI
 ---

-## Check out some nice projects that use FlightRadarAPI

 <div class="grid cards" align="center" markdown>

 -  [__Automatic Calibration in Crowd-sourced Network of Spectrum Sensors__](https://dl.acm.org/doi/10.1145/3626111.3628187)